 For TUNEL staining, triplicate cultures per treatment were harvested and the used medium from each well, containing any floating dead cells, was retained and combined with the corresponding cell suspension before making cell counts.
-Each suspension was centrifuged on to a glass slide in a Cytospin unit (Universal 320, Hettich Zentrifugen, GMI Inc., Minnesota, USA) (8 min, 1000 rpm).
-Cells were air-dried for several minutes, and then fixed in fresh 4% formaldehyde in PBS (10 min) followed by ethanol-acetic acid (2:1) at -20°C (5 min).
-They were stained using the Apoptag Plus Fluorescein In-Situ detection kit (S7111, Chemicon International Inc., USA), according to the manufacturer's instructions.
+Each suspension was centrifuged on to a glass slide in a Cytospin unit (Universal 320, Hettich Zentrifugen, GMI, MN, USA) (8 min, 110 g).
+Cells were air-dried for several minutes, and then fixed in fresh 4% formaldehyde in PBS (10 min) followed by ethanol-acetic acid (2:1) at -20° C (5 min).
+They were stained using the Apoptag Plus Fluorescein in situ detection kit (S7111, Chemicon International, USA), according to the manufacturer's instructions.
 They were counterstained with bisbenzimide, mounted and viewed with an Axioplan-2 Zeiss digital imaging microscope.
-Positive (green) and total nuclei were counted from 3 representative fields (10x objective) per sample, usually by 2 different observers, whose counts were similar.
-Percent positive cells were calculated and averaged.
-For caspase 3/7 assays, cells were plated in triplicate per treatment at 105 cells per well (200 μl) of a 96-well plate (black-walled, clear-bottomed: Greiner Bio-One, Frickenhausen, Germany).
-After 4 h to allow attachment, half the medium was removed and replaced with fresh medium containing peptides to give the final concentrations required.
+Positive (green) and total nuclei were counted from three representative fields (10× objective) per sample, usually by two different observers, whose counts were similar.
+The percentages of positive cells were calculated and averaged.

+For caspase 3/7 assays, cells were plated in triplicate per treatment at 10^5 cells per well (200μ I) of a 96-well plate (black-walled, clear-bottomed; Greiner Bio-One, Frickenhausen, Germany).
+After 4 h to allow attachment, half the medium was removed and replaced with fresh medium containing peptides or staurosporine solution to give the final concentrations required.
 After a further 24 h, the assay kit Apo-ONE Homogeneous Caspase 3/7 (G7790, Promega, Southampton, UK) was used according to the manufacturer's instructions.
 Fluorescence was measured in a FLUOstar Optima microplate reader (BMG Labtech, Offenburg, Germany).